A. Nayyar: Early life

-Nayyar was born in Chak No.148/9.L, Ranson Abad, a small village in the Sahiwal District to a Christian family.
+Nayyar was born in Chak No.148/9.L, Ranson Abad, a small village in the Sahiwal District, to a Christian family.
 His childhood was spent in Arifwala, Punjab, Pakistan and later he shifted to Lahore.
 He completed his matriculation from St Francis High School, Lahore and was admitted to Forman Christian College.
 He graduated with a bachelor's degree from the Government Central Training College in 1975.
 Nayyar spent his childhood watching both Indian and Pakistani films.
 Film playback singers like Muhammad Rafi, Talat Mehmood, and Saleem Raza inspired him.

 Career

-Nayyar's first appearance on TV was on the show Naye Fankar ("New Artist") in 1974 after which he began his playback singing journey.
+Nayyar's first appearance on TV was on the show Naye Fankar ("New Artists") in 1974 after which he began his playback singing journey.
 He was introduced to Lollywood by Riaz Shahid, a noted filmmaker of the time, who was searching for a singing talent for his upcoming venture Bahisht (1974).
 He was a student of film music director Wajahat Attre and also used to go to noted ghazal singer Mehdi Hassan for guidance.

 Nayyar sang over 4,200 film, radio and television songs in his singing career.

 Death

 A. Nayyar was a heart patient during the last few years of his life.
 He was in a financial crisis as the film industry had totally forgotten him.
-On the night of 11 November 2016 Nayyar died at his residence in Lahore of a cardiac arrest after a prolonged illness, and was buried at Christian Graveyard on Jail Road, Lahore.
+On the night of 11 November 2016 Nayyar died at his residence in Lahore of a cardiac arrest after a prolonged illness.
+He was buried at Christian Graveyard on Jail Road, Lahore.